flosskosova/foss4g-2023/content/tutorials/session_leader.md

 ![](/images/tutorials/streamYardBrand.png "")

+Brand will not be available to select until we approach the date of the event.

 ## Venueless

 This is the place where attendees will watch the conference.
 You can learn how to use it on [the tutorial for speakers](speaker.html).

 ### Interacting with the audience

-Venueless has a built-in feature for Q&A as described above.
+Venueless has a built-in feature for Q&A inside each room.
 Use it to pass the comments and questions from the audience to your speakers.
 Keep both Venueless and Streamyard open all the time to check if the streaming is working properly.

 ### Technical Issues